Chela Scott Weber

 Senior Program Officer

-Weber was most recently the Head of Library and Collections at the California Historical Society (CHS).
-Before CHS and serving as the OCLC researcher practitioner-in-residence, she was Head of Archival Collections Management for NYU Libraries, and previously served there as Associate Head and Acting Head of the Tamiment Library & Robert F. Wagner Labor Archives.
-She also taught Archival Description in their Archives and Public History MA program.
+Before joining OCLC, Chela was the Head of Library and Collections at the California Historical Society (CHS).
+Before CHS, she worked at NYU Libraries, where she served as Associate Head and Acting Head of the Tamiment Library & Robert F. Wagner Labor Archives, and later founded and lead the Archival Collections Management Department.
+She also taught Archival Description in NYUs Archives and Public History MA program.
 Prior to coming to NYU, she was the Director of Library & Archives at the Brooklyn Historical Society, and has previously held positions at the Microsoft Archives, New York Transit Museum and the Benson Ford Research Center at The Henry Ford.

-She holds an MLIS and certificate of archival administration from Wayne State University, as well as a BFA from Cornish College of the Arts.
+She holds an MLIS and certificate of archival administration from Wayne State University, and a BFA from Cornish College of the Arts.
 Weber is a member of the Society of American Archivists.